 Financial Statement Preparation.
 The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the reported amounts and the disclosure of contingent amounts in the Company’s consolidated financial statements and the accompanying notes.
 Actual results could differ from those estimates.
 Certain prior year amounts have been reclassified to conform to the current year presentation.

 Fiscal Year.
 The Company operates and reports using a 52-53 week fiscal year ending on the last Sunday in September.
-The fiscal years ended September 29, 2013 and September 25, 2011 included 52 weeks.
 The fiscal year ended September 30, 2012 included 53 weeks.
+The fiscal years ended September 25, 2011 and September 26, 2010 included 52 weeks.

 Marketable Securities.
-Marketable securities include trading securities, available-for-sale securities, securities for which the Company has elected the fair value option and certain bank time deposits.
-The classification of marketable securities within these categories is determined at the time of purchase and reevaluated at each balance sheet date.
+The appropriate classification of marketable securities is determined at the time of purchase and reevaluated at each balance sheet date.
+Marketable securities include trading securities, available-for-sale securities, securities for which the Company has elected the fair value option and certain time deposits.
 The Company classifies portfolios of debt securities that utilize derivative instruments to acquire or reduce foreign exchange and/or equity, prepayment and credit risk as trading.
 The Company classifies marketable securities as current or noncurrent based on the nature of the securities and their availability for use in current operations.
 Marketable securities are stated at fair value.
-The net unrealized gains or losses on available-for-sale securities are recorded as a component of accumulated other comprehensive income, net of income taxes.
+The net unrealized gains or losses on available-for-sale securities are recorded as a component of accumulated other comprehensive income (loss), net of income tax.
 The unrealized gains or losses on trading securities and securities for which the Company has elected the fair value option are recognized in net investment income.
 The realized gains and losses on marketable securities are determined using the specific identification method.

 At each balance sheet date, the Company assesses available-for-sale securities in an unrealized loss position to determine whether the unrealized loss is other than temporary.
 The Company considers factors including: the significance of the decline in value compared to the cost basis; underlying factors contributing to a decline in the prices of securities in a single asset class; how long the market value of the security has been less than its cost basis; the security’s relative performance versus its peers, sector or asset class; expected market volatility, the market and economy in general; analyst recommendations and price targets; views of external investment managers; news or financial information that has been released specific to the investee; and the outlook for the overall industry in which the investee operates.